 Participants are needed for some clinics.
-If you would like to participate with a particular clinician and/or offer your horse for a clinician’s use, send information on you and your horse to our office (email at or fax to 765-655-2117).
-A photo and/or short video may be helpful in the evaluation.
-Please indicate what clinician and/or session is of interest to you, and be sure to provide some specifics including the following:
+If you would like to participate with a particular clinician and/or offer your horse for a clinician’s use, print and complete the application and send it to our office (email at or fax to 765-655-2117).
+A photo and/or short video is helpful in the evaluation (and required for some clinicians).

 Some things you need to know if you are selected to participate:

 - A pass will be given to you for the day(s) you participate.
 If the participant is under the age of 18 two passes will be provided.

 - You are required to stall your horse while at the expo.
 Because of the limited parking and general congestion and activity and weather concerns we are firm on this.

 - There will be a $50 fee to participate – this covers your stall and bedding.